-The Progress cargo vessel, a resupply craft, was trying to dock with the space station when a technical problem occurred about 20 minutes before the scheduled docking time, said Lynette Madison, the spokeswoman.
+The Progress cargo vessel, a resupply craft, was trying to dock with the space station Friday when a technical problem occurred about 20 minutes before the scheduled docking time, NASA spokeswoman Lynette Madison has said.

 The vessel flew about two miles past the space station.

-Six people aboard the space station -- three Americans and three Russians -- are not in danger, Madison said.
+Six people aboard the space station -- three Americans and three Russians -- were not in danger, Madison said.

 The craft launched Wednesday from the Baikonur Space Center in Kazakhstan, the state-run RIA-Novosti news agency of Russia said.